Dan Wright (comedian): Career

+The duo have also appeared in Kingdom, as a pair of duelling brothers and in Hotel Trubble as demolition workers Mr. Wreck and Mr. Ball, as well as hosting the CBBC show Space Hoppers.
+In February 2013, Wright starred in the CBBC sketch show Fit.
+Since January 2014, Wright has appeared in 4 O'Clock Club as Mr. Nunn, the tyrannical sports teacher.
+They were also guest hosts on Big Brother's Big Mouth, from 10 July to 14 July 2007.

 In April 2007, Wright presented the documentary F*** Off, I'm Ginger, as part of BBC Three's Body Image documentary series.
 He made two guest appearances in 2010, in the television programme by CBBC, Scoop.
 In February 2013, he starred in Fit, a CBBC sketch show, alongside Aisling Bea, William Hartley, and Tala Gouveia.

 He performed his stand-up act in August 2012, Michael Jackson Touched Me, which received a nomination for Best Show at the 2012 Leicester Comedy Festival.
 From 2012 to 2014, he made 16 appearances on the daytime talk show by Channel 5, The Wright Stuff.
 In January 2014, he began appearing as PE Teacher, Mr. Nunn, in the third series of the CBBC show 4 O'Clock Club.
-In January 2015, he returned for the fourth series, and returned for the fifth, sixth and seventh series.
+He continued to appear in the show until the ninth and final series which aired in 2020.